dennisfarmer/dennisfarmer.github.io/src/posts/dof.md

 $n - \mathrm{dim}(\mathrm{col}(X)) = n-(p+1) = n-p-1$

-$\hat\sigma_\epsilon$ is computed by dividing the sum of squared residuals (RSS) by the degrees of freedom (not n-1 if have access to epsilon, we instead have access to a project on epsilon, so we use dim(col(X) = n-p-1, which is the degrees of freedom for the residual vector $e$.
+$\hat\sigma_\epsilon$ is computed by dividing the sum of squared residuals (RSS) by the degrees of freedom (not n-1 if have access to epsilon), we instead have access to a project on epsilon, so we use dim(col(X) = n-p-1, which is the degrees of freedom for the residual vector $e$.

 Intuition: